purpasmart96/jwms/README.md

 ### Installing

-Run the followinf commands to do a system install.
+Run the following commands to do a system install.

 `make`

 `sudo make install`

 You should now have both binaries installed in `/usr/local/bin` and the default config that is provided in `/etc/jwms` along with the xsession desktop file in `/usr/share/xsessions`